klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.transferFrom(sender, recipient, amount [, sendParam])
 ```
-Transfers the given `amount` of token from the `sender` to the `recipient`, by the transaction sent from the address (`sendParam.from` or `kip7Instance.options.from`) approved to spend the owner's token.
+Transfers the given `amount` of token from the token owner's balance to the `recipient`.
+The address who was approved to dispose the token owner's tokens is expected to execute this token transferring transaction.
+Thus, the approved one should be the sender of this transaction whose address must be given at `sendParam.from` or `kip7Instance.options.from`.
 Without `sendParam.from` nor `kip7Instance.options.from` being provided, an error would occur.

-Note that this method will submit a transaction from the spender, not the token owner, to the Klaytn network, which will charge the transaction fee to the transaction sender.
+Note that sending this transaction will charge the transaction fee to the transaction sender.

 **Parameters**